eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 We haven't just stopped at bpftrace and BCC.
 We've ported and tested a suite of bcc/libbpf-tools to work seamlessly with bpftime.
 And for those who are metrics-driven, the Prometheus ebpf_exporter is fully operational under bpftime's wing, ensuring your observability pipelines remain uninterrupted.

 The visual here [referring to the slide] provides an expansive view of the eBPF tracing tools landscape, showcasing the breadth of tooling that bpftime supports, from monitoring file systems to network activity, and even CPU performance.

-In essence, bpftime is not merely an adaptation of eBPF for userspace; it's an expansion.
-It allows existing eBPF tools to thrive in a new environment, offering more flexibility and ease of use without sacrificing the depth and comprehensiveness of the data they provide."

 ## sslsniff